belsrc/vue-gen/README.md

 `Does component have state?`, if yes, will add `import { mapState, mapGetters, mapActions } from 'vuex';` along with the corresponding `...mapX({})` calls.

+## Contributing

+Contribute encouraged!
+Please check out the [contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.

+Trying to report an issue?
+Please use the [issue template](ISSUE_TEMPLATE.md).

+Everyone interacting in the Vue Component Generator codebase and issue tracking is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## License

+Vue-gen is licensed under the [MIT license](LICENSE).

+Copyright © 2018 Bryan Kizer

 ```
 Vue-gen is licensed under the MIT license.